jrwieland/F3A/README.md

 * Advances through each call forward or backwards (repeat a Maneuver) at your pace.
 * Choose which maneuver to work on.
 * All call lists built from the 2021 scorecards.
-* 2021 maneuver calls for both Internation F-21 and P-21 Contests.
+* 2021 maneuver calls for both International F-21 and P-21 Contests.
 * AMA contests include maneuver calls for the:
   1. Club Contests
   2. Sportsman